mdn/webextensions-examples/dnr-dynamic-with-options/README.md

 ]
 ```

-Manual test case: Visit https://example.com/ and verify that it was blocked.
+Manual test case: Visit https://example.com/ and verify that it is blocked.

 # What it shows

-How to have an extension with zero install-time permission warnings, and only
+How to create an extension with no install-time permission warnings and
-request (host) permissions dynamically as needed:
+request (host) permissions as needed:

 - declares the "declarativeNetRequestWithHostAccess" permission, which
   unlocks the declarativeNetRequest API without install-time warning.